Climate Change Can Increase Diabetes Cases In US, Suggests New Study

 During the study, the researchers examined the evaluated data of the cases of type 2 diabetes in the U.S. from 1996 to 2009.
 The data included the territories of Puerto Rico, Guam, and Virgin Islands.
-All the information was collected from the CDC's Behavioral Risk Factor Surveillance System.
+All the information was collected from the Centers for Disease Control and Prevention's Behavioral Risk Factor Surveillance System.

 The study also included analyzed information from National Centers for Environmental Information.
 This data pertained to the mean yearly temperature of every state.

 The researchers hypothesized that all of their findings may be related to brown fat or brown adipose tissue.
-It is one of the two kinds of fat which is present in the human body.
-The main function of brown fat is to transform the food into the body's heat.
+The main function of brown fat is to transform food into body heat.